Where are you located?

 Are there any add-on options?

 Absolutely!
-From local baked goods (wedding cakes, pastries, and chocolates), bouquets and boutonnieres/pin-on’s, our romantic pop-up wedding altars, chairs, transportation services, and more!
+From local baked goods (wedding cakes, and pastries), artisanal chocolates, locally farmed flowers for bouquets and boutonnieres/pin-on’s, our romantic pop-up wedding altars, chairs, transportation services, and more!

 How do we receive our photos?

-Within 3 weeks of your ceremony you will receive an email with your digital gallery’s link.
+Within 3 weeks of your ceremony, you will receive an email with your digital gallery’s link.
 Follow the link to view and download your images.
+We provide our couples with a “gallery guide” to ease the process of accessing, downloading and storing your images.

 We really don’t want to dress formally for our ceremony, that just isn’t our style.
 Would it be ok if we wore casual attire like jeans or hiking clothes?